mvarga1989/Matej_Varga/content/about.md

 I am working as a postdoctoral scientist and teaching assistant at the [ETH Zürich](https://ethz.ch/de.html), [Institute of Geodesy and Photogrammetry](https://igp.ethz.ch/) in the group of [Geosensors and Engineering Geodesy](https://gseg.igp.ethz.ch/) led by [Prof. Dr. Andreas Wieser](https://gseg.igp.ethz.ch/people/group-head/prof-dr--andreas-wieser.html).

+I am passionate about geospatial data collection and processing.
+I enjoy exploring novel and original measurement systems and applications.
+Some part of
 ![2](Twitter_heading-min1.png)
 <!--- [<img src="Twitter_heading-min1.png"/>]() --->